 Dr. Wenk is currently director of the Programa de Medicina Paliativa – Fundación FEMEBA (Medical Federation of the Province of Buenos Aires) in Buenos Aires.
 Since 1994, he has combined care of patients and families with graduate teaching in multiple formats (different combinations of theoretical online and bedside activities), and basic research in palliative care.

-He retired from the clinical practice at the end of 2014, and after seven years teaching palliative care at undergraduate level in two Argentinean universities, he assigned this task to other members of his team.
-He is currently working in the implementation information technology and medical simulation in palliative care teaching.
+He retired from clinical practice at the end of 2014 and, after seven years teaching palliative care at the undergraduate level in two universities in Argentina, he assigned this task to other members of his team.
+He is currently working in the development and use of online clinical records for palliative care, and in improving synchronous and asynchronous virtual education (i.e., new and more functional models, better quality of exams, etc.).

 Dr. Wenk has contributed extensively to palliative care at national, regional and international level.
 He is a founding member and past president of both the Argentinean Association for Palliative Medicine and Care (AAMyCP) and the Latin American Association for Palliative Care (ALCP).
 From 2005-2009 he was a member of the Board of Directors of the Worldwide Palliative Care Alliance (now the Worldwide Hospice Palliative Care Alliance – WHPCA).